-Analysts urge the to implement targeted customs duties on LNG as ‘s military spending swells up to almost 8% of GDP
+Analysts urge the EU to implement targeted customs duties on Russian LNG imports as Russia‘s military spending swells up to almost 8% of GDP

 The Russo-Ukrainian War is now in its third year.
-The community faces an important challenge: how to effectively counter Russia’s continued aggression while supporting ‘s defense efforts.
+The international community faces an important challenge: how to effectively counter Russia’s continued aggression while supporting Ukraine’s defense efforts.
 Despite numerous diplomatic initiatives and sanctions, Russia continues its war machine by selling fossil fuels, notably liquefied gas (LNG) to European countries.

-Experts from the International Center for Ukrainian have researched the possibility of a “war tax” for Russian LNG imports into the in response to this persistent problem.
-This measure is intended to strike a compromise between maintaining ‘s security of energy and reducing financial resources available for the Russian war effort.
+Experts from the International Center for Ukrainian Victory have researched the possibility of a “war tax” for Russian LNG imports into the European Union in response to this persistent problem.
+This measure is intended to strike a compromise between maintaining Europe’s security of energy and reducing financial resources available for the Russian war effort.

 This article examines the current state and future of Russia’s war economic, its energy exports to Europe and the possible impact of implementing war tax on Russian Liquefied Natural Gas (LNG).